mathob/ClinSV/README.md

 4: mount the remote folder on your desktop (eg sshfs) using the same folder structure

-Consider specifying the `-w` option to allow the annotation tracks to be streamed in from our server.
-This is convenient if you don't want to have the full annotation bundle on your desktop.

 When the IGV application is open, the hyperlinks within the `sample.RARE_PASS_GENE.xlsx` file will open session files and to navigate to variants.

 For more information please see the publication.